Learning a Tree-Structured Ising Model in Order to Make Predictions: Outline of Proof

-\begin{proposition}[Loss due to graph estimation error] Given samples, with probability at least $1-\delta$ we have $ \LL^{(2)}(P,\Pi_{\Tc}(P))<\eta\,.$ \end{proposition}
+\begin{proposition}[Loss due to graph estimation error] Given $n>C' \max\{e^{2\beta},\,\eta^{-2}\} \log\frac{p}{\delta}$ samples, with probability at least $1-\delta$ we have $ \LL^{(2)}(P,\Pi_{\Tc}(P))\leq\eta$. \end{proposition}

 These two propositions are proved in full detail in Sections \ref{s:paramErrpr} and \ref{s:incorrectGraph}.
-In the remainder of this section we define probabilistic events of interest and sketch the proofs.
-Proposition~\ref{p:EdgeEstError} has a relatively straightforward proof, while the major technical contribution is in Proposition~\ref{p:projectedDist}.
-The latter uses a careful inductive argument to control the errors arising from recovery of an incorrect tree.
+In the remainder of this section we define probabilistic events of interest and sketch the proofs of the propositions.

 We define three highly probable events $\Ecorr, \Pcorr$ and $\Ncorr$ as follows.
-Let $\Ecorr$ be the event that all empirical correlations within $\epsilon$ of population values:
+Let $\Ecorr$ be the event that all empirical correlations are within $\epsilon$ of population values: